 Boerner Botanical Gardens

-Thousands of plants bring the seasons to life at Boerner, with colorful and fragrant displays laid out in 12 formal gardens.
-Explore a rose garden, peony garden, and daylily garden, stroll under blossoming crabapples, and enjoy the view while having a light lunch in the cafe or a special holiday brunch in the Garden Room.
-The Boerner Botanical Gardens are located just 15 minutes outside of Milwaukee in the village of Hales Corners.
+Thousands of plants bring the seasons to life at the Botanical Gardens, with colorful and fragrant displays laid out in 12 formal gardens.
+Explore a rose garden, peony garden and daylily garden; stroll under blossoming crabapples; and enjoy the view while having a light lunch in the cafe or a special holiday brunch in the Garden Room.
+Boerner Botanical Gardens is located just 15 minutes outside of Milwaukee in the Village of Hales Corners.
 Visit throughout the year to see the different gardens in bloom.

 Botanical Gardens Hours

 Opening May 1: 8 a.m. – 7 p.m., 7 days a week

 Open through early Fall

 Mon. – Fri.: 9 a.m. – 4 p.m.

 Beginning May 1: